jwmtechwriting/grc/grc.md

 ## Length

 A VGCC string **MUST NOT** exceed 1024 characters *before* compression.
-If a given code would be above this limit after adding a repair record, the creator of the code **MUST** use their best judgment to remove old or less-important records, paying special attention to any attributes in the `Condition` field that may no longer apply as a result of maintenance undertaken.
+If a code exceeds this limit after adding a repair record, the creator of the code **MUST** use their best judgment to remove old or less-important records, paying special attention to any attributes in the `Condition` field that may no longer apply as a result of undertaken maintenance.

 ## Encoding

-Usable characters in a VGCC string are the ASCII letters A through Z in mixed case, numbers 0 through 9, and the symbols `!?;-|_,`.
+For this application, usable characters in a VGCC string include mixed case ASCII letters A through Z, numbers 0 through 9, and the symbols `!?;-|_,`.

-The pipe (`|`) and comma (`,`) characters are reserved as field and attribute separators respectively, and **MUST NOT** appear in any other context.
+The pipe (`|`) and comma (`,`) characters are reserved as field and attribute separators, respectively, and **MUST NOT** appear in any other context.
 "Escaping" these characters for other uses is not permitted.

 The PCRE regular expression `^([A-Z]|[a-z]|[0-9]|[\!\?\|\-,;_])+$` **MAY** be used to check whether a VGCC string contains invalid characters.

 ## Free-text attributes

 Certain attributes are designated as free-text.
-A free-text attribute contains 32 characters or less of alphanumeric characters subject to the encoding rules above.
-This text **SHOULD** be understood by tools that create or parse codes as arbitrary and conforming to no standard save for the description here.
+A free-text attribute contains 32 characters or less of alphanumeric characters subject to the encoding rules provided above.
+This text **SHOULD** be understood by tools that create or parse codes as arbitrary and conforming to no standard, aside from this description.

 Since whitespace is not allowed per the encoding rules, the underscore (`_`) **MAY** be used as a word separator if desired.